djgrant/heidelberg/README.md

-Opus Flux
+Heidelberg
 =========

-A Sass generated CSS3 animated book plugin
+Heidelberg is a Sass plugin that presses CSS3 animated books.